EBI-BioModels/write-rest-api-manual/README.md

 # REST API TO CREATE OR UPDATE SUBMISSIONS IN BIOMODELS
 In this repo, the directories and files are explained as below:

-models4test: includes all model directories and BASH scripts
+* models4test: includes all model directories and BASH scripts
+* cmd.sh: bash script to run the create/update pipeline